9. Jupyter Notebooks

 You can build this with:

-To get a full overview of what is possible during building in terms of installing packages, raising permissions, setting paths, mounting local folders and more, see the official singularity documentation.
+To get a full overview of what is possible during building in terms of installing packages, raising permissions, setting paths, mounting local folders and more, see the official apptainer documentation.

 9.3.3.
 Notebook resources